-Square’s Brief History – The App and Square Reader
+Square’s Beginnings – The App and Square Reader

 Square Appointments Gets a Boost from Bookfresh